 - What tips would you pass along from the most successful employees who have had this job?

 - What is the worst thing I could do in this job that you want me to avoid?

 - Who is great in this role that I should learn from?

 - How can I become employee of the year?

 Your personal list:

 You would be surprised by the stories employers tell about inappropriately dressed student workers…and how they are frustrated with it.
 Many students have never been coached on appropriate business attire.
 Often, students assume that the fashions they wear are perfectly fine since they are popular in public.
-However, you can actually embarrass supervisors by your fashion choices (you represent your boss to the public), and they may not tell you.
-Ask your boss to comment on your clothing, grooming, and appearance.
+However, you can actually embarrass supervisors by your fashion choices (you represent your supervisor to the public), and they may not tell you.
+Ask your supervisor to comment on your clothing, grooming, and appearance.
 Ask them to be specific.
-Your evaluation can hinge on problem areas such as being too casual, revealing, skin tight, colorful, tattoos, too formal, perfume/cologne, body odors, wrinkled clothes, etc. Now is the time to ask.
+Your evaluation can hinge on problem areas including, but not limited to, clothing being overly tight or revealing, too casual, too colorful or too formal for the work environment, personal body odors or too much perfume/cologne use, exposed tattoos, etc. Now is the time to ask.

 Step 2 – Complete the Checklist

 Read the statement in the left column then check the box on the right that you believe most closely describes the expectations at your current place of work.

 |Phones MUST be answered in 3 rings, even when a customer is in front of me|